 <<Get Started Today and Apply for Credit on Your Next Equipment Purchase>>

 LOAD BOARDS CAN GET YOUR FOOT IN THE DOOR

 Load boards are websites you can use to find and book all types of loads.
 A free load board, NextLOAD.com gives all trucking companies, the ability to search for and filter loads by trailer types, truckload types, destinations, and rates listed.
 Most importantly we show which brokers and shippers have an established credit line with Apex so you know that you are booking quality loads that can help you create relationships to earn those higher paying truck freight rates.

 Do you want to book the highest paying truckloads and stop focusing only on the loads that pay quick?
 Factoring your freight bills can help you with your cash flow so that you can book more loads and get paid the same day.

-Get all 10 tips by downloading the “10 Tips Everyone in Transportation Needs to Know Now” Booklet by going to www.10tipbook.com or clicking the image below.
+Get all 10 tips by downloading the “10 Tips Everyone in Transportation Needs to Know Now” booklet by clicking the image below.

 About Commercial Fleet Financing, Inc.:

 At Commercial Fleet Financing (CFF), our pros have given smart advice to fleet owners and owner-operators in the transportation, moving, towing or construction industries for more than two decades.
 With CFF, finding the right financing solutions is a phone call away and most borrowers secure commercial vehicle financing with ease.
 To talk directly with one of our finance pros and get started with a credit approval in as little as two hours, CFF’s phone number is (469) 281-2962.